Learn about Singular's advanced tracking link technology, the features it offers, and how to create and manage Singular Links.

 After you click Generate and see the tracking link URL, you can select Shorten Link to create a shorter version of the same link.
 This is useful for custom channels where the URL is exposed to the end-user, or for channels with restrictions on the length of the URL, such as SMS.

-Tip: Shortened links can also be used to update live campaigns without having to swap out the tracking link.
+Tip: Shortened links can also be used to update live campaigns without swapping out the tracking link.

 For example, you may use a banner or landing page to track a regularly changing promotional offer.
 If you use a full-length Singular tracking link, you have to swap out the link whenever you want to change the promo details.
 If you use a shortened link instead, you can update the promo details from the Singular Link Management page (by changing the link parameters).